ccamel/awesome-ccamel/README.md

 - [DisownedWheat/BabylonJS-Game-Logic-Examples](https://github.com/DisownedWheat/BabylonJS-Game-Logic-Examples) - A collection of small projects that show possible ways of handling game logic with BabylonJS
 - [DomParfitt/graphviz-react](https://github.com/DomParfitt/graphviz-react) - React component for displaying Graphviz graphs
 - [EFanZh/Graphviz-Preview](https://github.com/EFanZh/Graphviz-Preview) - Extension for Visual Studio Code to preview Graphviz (DOT) files.
-- [FormidableLabs/urql](https://github.com/FormidableLabs/urql) - The highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.
 - [IvanGoncharov/graphql-lodash](https://github.com/IvanGoncharov/graphql-lodash) - 🛠 Data manipulation for GraphQL queries with lodash syntax
 - [IvanGoncharov/graphql-voyager](https://github.com/IvanGoncharov/graphql-voyager) - 🛰️ Represent any GraphQL API as an interactive graph
 - [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) - Automatically deploy your project to GitHub Pages using GitHub Actions.
 This action can be configured to push your production-ready code into any branch you'd like.